 - Emotional attachment: The amount of emotional attachment to a piece of work is directly proportional to the time spent on it.
-Now imagine all the time a designer has spent on a high fidelity prototype.
-The effort needed to put together a good visual hierarchy and flow even with a preexisting design system in place is huge.
-Without a design system in place, the effort is exponentially an order of a magnitude greater.
-This is usually always true at early product conceptual stages.
+Now picture the time a designer takes to get a high fidelity prototype just right from the layout to the colors, the typography, shadows or raised buttons etc., in short, it’s no small effort.
+This is especially true if there isn’t already an existing design system in place which is usually the case at early product concept stages.
 The amount of effort sunk in creates a big emotional attachment to the design by the designer.
-Then at a product review meetings, you come along in your product management magnanimity and start to poke holes in a work that has been carefully crafted over days and weeks.
-Good luck with that meeting!
 Contrast this with starting with a sketch.
 Sketching an idea on paper ensures you invest little time and have little emotional attachment to the sketch you created.
 It allows you to reframe your thinking that these are just stepping stones on your way to solve a problem.
-This allows you to get through multiple bad ideas and iterations quickly without having anyone in the product team have a meltdown.
+This allows you to get through multiple bad ideas and iterations quickly and even allows the rest of the product team to contribute.

 - Limited choices: The analysis and brainstorming stages of product design requires iterating through multiple choices before synthesis and settling with the one that works best.
 No matter how good you are at creating UIs, you can never get through all the permutations that you can get from just sketching.
 Which is why I’m a big fan of a GV sprint that forces you to wade through multiple iterations and picking from the best ones of the lot.
-What’s even better, having multiple sketches from different people actually ends up as a great team building exercise where everyone feels involved and has a sense of ownership.
+What’s even better, having multiple sketches from a cross-functional team eliminates blind spots and bad ideas early besides serving as a great team building exercise where everyone feels involved and has a sense of ownership.

 - It becomes an unnecessary distraction: The team, even stakeholders can potentially go off tangent and start discussing aesthetics that have little to do with the problem a design is intended to solve.
 I once witnessed a stakeholder who was fixated on the colour scheme while the real problem was the design didn’t address customer pain points that needed to be solved in the first place.
 The colour scheme was probably the least of our problems and belonged at the bottom of a pile.
 Having a lower fidelity prototype ensures time is not spent focusing on the wrong problem.